Is the PDF Accessibility Checker (PAC 2) sufficient

 PDF/UA is the basis of the PAC, and there are some requirements in the PDF/UA that are not required by WCAG and vice versa.
 There may be a bit of politics behind the PDF/UA and WCAG, but that is peripheral to the issue of what the law requires in jurisdictions where WCAG is required.

 PDF/UA conformance as measured by the PAC may or may not provide WCAG conformance.
 PAC is a useful tool, but only that.
 For those who do not know what to ignore, it adds quite a bit of work requiring things not necessary, adding time and cost to PDF remediation that is not required under the law.
-Meanwhile cannot measure some things that need manual check.
-Here are two examples.
+Meanwhile it cannot measure some things that need a manual check.
+Here are some examples.

 - It can report thousands of paths that "need to be" marked up artifacts, which screen readers long ago learned to ignore.